Summer is the perfect time to get your grill on and invite your family and friends over for a fun and flavorful cookout.

 3. Keep It Clean.
 The easiest way to remove debris is when the grill is hot.
 So after preheating, give the grill racks a good scrub down with a wire brush to remove any remains from the previous cooking session.
 Then, wipe the racks down with oil, and that’s basically all the maintenance necessary.

 4. Taste is Always in Season.
 When it comes to grilling, there are several methods for infusing grilled foods with extra flavor.
-A quick way is to use glazes – sweet coatings often made with honey, maple syrup, or molasses that are brushed on during the last few minutes of grilling.
-Similarly, wet and dry rubs applied a few hours before cooking also add a delicious burst of flavor.
+A quick way is to use glazes (like BBQ Sauce) – sweet coatings often made with honey, maple syrup, or molasses that are brushed on during the last few minutes of grilling.
+Similarly, flavorful dry rubs applied a few hours before cooking also add a delicious burst of flavor.
 Dry rubs consist of herbs and spices, while wet rubs include the addition of oils, dijon mustard and such.
-For an even deeper infusion of flavor, use marinades made with acidic liquids, such as citrus juices and vinegars.
+For an even deeper infusion of flavor, use sweet-n-tangy marinades made with acidic liquids, such as citrus juices and vinegars.
 Marinades not only enhance your grilled foods’ flavor, when it comes to meat, they also help to tenderize as well.

 5. Take the Chill Off.
 Cold meat and poultry doesn’t cook evenly.
 So be sure to take meats and poultry out of the fridge about 15-20 minutes before grilling to bring them to room temperature.
 You’ll be amazed at what a difference this simple step makes in locking in both flavor and moistness.